Asininite/ObsidianVault/Obsidian Vault/MOSS/Module 3/Software Testing.md

 - Validation Testing
-	  testing the assembled program to see if it fits with the requirements testing focuses on user-visible actions and user-recognizable outputs
+	  testing the assembled program to see if it fits with the requirements testing focuses on user-visible actions and user-recognizable outputs alpha test conducted at the developer side beta test conducted at multiple end user sites
 - System Testing
+	  recovery testing
+		  forces the software to fail and checks if recovery is possible security testing
+		  check the protection mechanisms
+	  stress testing
+		  executes the system such that it demands extra resources
+	 performance testing
 - Debugging
+	  process of removing the errors if any